West Midlands Railway Advice

 Birmingham International Station

-Birmingham Airport is directly connected to over 100 towns and cities via Birmingham International Station and the free 'Air-Rail Link' monorail system.
-The Air-Rail Link takes two minutes to get to the station and operates between 03:30 and 00:30 hours daily.
-Between 00:30 and 02:00 hours there is a courtesy bus in operation.
-Please use bus stop C from the Airport Terminal and bus stop NB at the Train Station.
+Birmingham Airport is directly connected to over 100 towns and cities via Birmingham International Station and the 'Air-Rail Link' monorail system.
+The free Air-Rail Link takes two minutes to get to the station and operates between 03:30 and 00:30 hours daily.
+Outside of these hours, the airport terminal can be reached by taxi or by walking from the station.

 Rail services operate regularly from Birmingham International to a range of destinations, by a number of operators, including: